![]() |

 which is capped with reinforced concrete covers laid flush with the ground surface.

-Surface or trench are used in urban situations or and within substation
+Surface or trench are used in urban situations or and within the substation

 Environmental Impact on Underground Cable Installation: